Lincoln High School (West Virginia): Marching band

 The band has marched in multiple notable parades and competitions, including the West Virginia Apple Blossom Festival; the West Virginia Buckwheat Festival, the West Virginia Forest Festival, the West Virginia Strawberry Festival; the West Virginia Italian Heritage Festival; parades at Epcot, MGM Disney, and Magic Kingdom Disney; and the St. Patrick's Day Parade in New York City.
 They were also selected to perform at the Kennedy Center in New York.
 In the spring semester, the band functions as a concert band as well as a pep band for basketball games, and they attend the annual Band Festival each year to be adjudicated.

 The original director of the band was Louis Oliverio, who directed the band for its first 24 years.
 He was followed by Drew Aires in 2002, who was eventually followed by Bill Way two years later.
 Way retired in 2009 and the band came under the direction of Fred and Julie Channell.

 Jazz band

 In addition to the marching band, Lincoln High School also offers a jazz band program that is directed by Fred and Julie Channell.
 Although jazz music is the main focus, they play a variety of genres.
 The band performs at the Huntington International Jazz Festival as well as other local events each year.
 The jazz band, along with some volunteers, forms the graduation band that plays at every graduation ceremony.

+Extra curricular activities

+Lincoln High School is currently a host of a Naval Junior Reserve Officers Training Corp (NJROTC) unit.
+The NJROTC is a branch of the Junior Reserve Officers' Training Corps, in which students are, according to Title 10, Section 2031 of the United States Code, instilled with the values of citizenship, service to the United States, and personal responsibility and a sense of accomplishment.
+Cadets (students) within the unit can choose to participate in multiple different extra curricular teams, such as: drill, color guard, rifle, academic, athletic, and orienteering teams.

+Lincoln is also a host to multiple other chapters of extra curricular organizations, including: a DECA-FBLA chapter which combines the DECA (organization) and FBLA-PBL chapters, a National FFA Organization chapter, as well as multiple student-led clubs that aren't chapters of larger organizations.
+Students can also become eligible and be accepted into the National Honor Society, National English Honor Society and the National Technical Honor Society.